Azure/AKS-Performance-and-Scale/Perf-Benchmarks/AKS-Perf-Benchmarks.md

 * Node Image: Latest GA
 * Cluster Tier: Standard Tier Uptime SLA

+### Results - Latency to scale up the nodepool from 3 to 53 nodes (based on 7 days of tests).

 | P50 | P90 |  P95 | P99 | # of Runs|
 | ----------------- | ----------------- | ----------------- | ----------------- |---------|